Laserworks/diy/_posts/2015-04-25-raspberry-bi-paper-case.markdown

 date:   2015-04-24 20:00:0
 ---

 There are [tons of enclosures for your RPi](https://www.google.sk/search?q=raspberry+pi+case&safe=off&espv=2&biw=1278&bih=945&source=lnms&tbm=isch&sa=X) but as far as I know only few [made of paper](https://www.raspberrypi.org/the-punnet-a-card-case-for-you-to-print-for-free/) so far.
 Here is my attempt to bring more variety to the paper enclosures.
-This one is suitable for RPI 1 models A and B.
+This one is suitable for RPi 1 models A and B.

 ![Paper Case for Raspberry Pi Model B]({{site.baseurl}}/images/2015-04-25-raspberry-bi-paper-case/05.jpg "Paper Case for Raspberry Pi Model B")